C$ 332 Find Cheap Flights from Toronto to Norway

 • WestJet paired with Wideroe offers an affordable flight from Toronto (YYZ) to Tromso at the northern tip of Norway.
 You will land at the Tromso Airport (TOS), a hub for Wideroe, FlyViking, and Lufttransport.
 On this flight, you will stop first in Dublin DUB, where you will have to deplane and check in for the next leg of your flight to the second stop in Bergen (BGO).

-Top 5 airlines serving from Toronto to Norway
+Reviews of the top 5 airlines flying from Toronto to Norway

 Need help choosing which airline to fly with from Toronto to Norway?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.